vipafutu/PocMauiApp/README.md

 This project is based on the Udemy course: [Build Real World ECommerce App with .NET MAUI](https://www.udemy.com/course/build-real-world-ecommerce-app-with-net-maui/).
 The original code has been heavily modified.

 The course has some limitations, including poorly written C# code and a lack of the MVVM (Model-View-ViewModel) pattern, which is a important feature of the XAML development.
+Dependency Injection was not used at all etc..
 Therefore, I do not recommend this course for those looking to learn best practices in .NET MAUI development.

 ## Features Tested

+- Dependency Injections
 - Push Notifications
   - Implemented using the OneSignal service.
 - Map Integration